dwaynelavon/es-loyalty-program/README.md

 ### TODO

+-   Run projections on start up
--   Enforce ordering in the read model
+-   Enforce ordering in the read model.
--   Add retries to the event bus
+-   Event handlers load events into memory, apply the new events on the read model aggregate, then save changes
--   Abstract logging
+-   Abstract logging into logger service
--   Add config for max event retry
+-   Add config for backOff values